no10ds/DEPRECATED-rapid-infrastructure/README.md

 have a [file](scripts/env_setup.sh)
 with the required exports to use the 'gov' profile.
 These exports have to be run when starting a new session.

-We use `jq` in our scripts to help the make targets work correctly, please [Install jq](https://stedolan.github.io/jq/download/) before running any make command
+We use `jq` in our scripts to help the `make` targets work correctly, please [Install jq](https://stedolan.github.io/jq/download/) before running any make command.

 ### Infrastructure Configuration

 There are two config files needed to instantiate the rAPId service, they are `input-params.tfvars` and `backend.hcl`.
-Please create these with the templates provided, we will add the content shorly.
+Please create these with the templates provided, we will add the content shortly.

 `input-params.tfvars` template:
 ```